pysel/uniliquid-hook/README.md

 make swap
 ```

 This will perform a swap of 1 USDC to USDT.
+If you wish to configure the swap amount, you can do so by changing the `amountSpecified` value in the `script/03_Swap.s.sol` file.

 ## Future Tasks